 Our school motto was Fidelis et Fortis – faithful and strong.

 On a personal note I am no longer a practicing Catholic and have not been one for over 4 decades – that was another gift.
 I was introduced to other religions and given the tools to decide on which path my beliefs would take me.
-A disappointment to the Nuns no doubt, but I have the knowledge, the understanding, and the life skills to make those decisions.
+A disappointment to the nuns no doubt, but I have the knowledge, the understanding, and the life skills to make those decisions; thanks to those women who dedicated their lives to their God and to educating young women to be free thinkers.